 Getting Caught Riding Bikes Through Red Lights

-It’s late at night on a Thursday and I’m in the Temple Bar section of Dublin.
-I have to work in the morning, it’s January, cold, and luckily not raining.
-It was about a 20 minute walk to my apartment or I could half that by taking one of the Dublin bike share bikes.
+It was late at night on a Thursday, and I was in the Temple Bar section of Dublin.
+I had to work in the morning, and it was January, cold, and luckily not raining.
+It was about a 20-minute walk to my apartment or I could half that by taking one of the Dublin bike share bikes.
 A nice feature of living in the city.

 A quick swipe of my card and after unlocking the bike I was on my way.
 The energy used peddling helped offset the freezing wind on my hands and face as I rode.
-Getting closer to my apartment and the stand where I could drop-off the bike at , I notice some police cars ahead, one of which blocking the road across the small bridge leading to my place.
+Getting closer to my apartment and the stand where I could drop off the bike, I notice some police cars ahead, one of which was blocking the road across the small bridge leading to my place.
 Just before that was an intersection with some cars waiting at a red light.
-I stop on the bike, looked as my light was red, looked left and right to see the cars stopped and a red light for them as well.
-Not really sure who had the green light I quickly crossed the street on the bicycle, as is custom from most anyone on a bicycle to ignore traffic lights.
+I stopped on the bike, looked at my light was red, looked left and right to see the cars stopped and a red light for them as well.
+Not sure who had the green light, I quickly crossed the street on the bicycle, as is custom from most anyone on a bicycle to ignore traffic lights.
 Which is fine with me as long as it is done safely.

-Of course the cop near the bridge witnessed me doing this, flags me down, and begins to yell at me for crossing the street on the red light.
+Of course, the cop near the bridge witnessed me doing this, flags me down, and begins to yell at me for crossing the street on the red light.
 It was at this point that I begin to laugh at the ridiculousness of the conversation.
-There is obviously a traffic accident, there are murders, muggings, and any number of bad things happening in the city and I’m being yelled at for safely crossing a street on a red light with no traffic on a bicycle by a cop with apparently nothing better to do.
+He was at a traffic accident, there are murders, muggings, and any number of bad things happening in the city, and I was being yelled at for safely crossing a street on a red light with no traffic on a bicycle by a cop with apparently nothing better to do.

 “You have to follow the same laws as the traffic,” He tells me.

 “I’m sorry, I’m not trying to laugh,” I say as he gets madder at me for continuing to laugh.
 “I just can’t believe you are getting mad at me for that.”